schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Interval

-A wellhead pumper concentrates a executable posting at a gate.
+A wellhead pumper concentrates an executable posting at a gate.

 ## Invasion